-Common worship is held every Thursday evening.
+Collective worship is held every Wednesday evening.
 This is also an important occasion for the women to share their experiences and discuss matters pertaining to the life of women in the College.

 THEOLOGICAL EDUCATION FOR WOMEN (Students' Wives)

-become familiar with Christian Scriptures as a basic foundation for creative theological thinking and an innovative spirituality for ministry in the Church;
+· become familiar with Christian Scriptures as an essential foundation for creative theological thinking and an innovative spirituality for ministry in the Church;